Shaheer-Afaq/Sneaky-Wheels/README.md

 # Sneaky-Wheels
 This is a remote controlled mini spy car designed in Onshape.
+I decided to build this because ive always wanted to drive an RC car with the car's POV.
+I like to watch and record remotely controlled terrain exploration.
+I finally got the chance to build this due to [Macondo's](https://macondo.hackclub.com.) funding program.

 [Onshape Document
 ](https://cad.onshape.com/documents/f87c3accc4a240ed7dab0743/w/c73ea29120acd2fcd4fea41f/e/9db8dd83f8640be167385dda?renderMode=0&uiState=6a2569f5615ba25f815471c3)

-I am building this for https://macondo.hackclub.com.

 ## Components to be used:
 - Esp32 as MCUs